 Mung bean sprouts are a staple in Vietnamese cuisine.
 At home, I like to always have a supply of these fresh bean sprouts, we like eating them with anything and everything!
 You can have them as a side for meat and rice dishes, in a salad, and with pho.
 They add a delicious crunch and mild flavor to any dish.
 Plus, they’re super nutritious.

 You can incorporate them in Chinese stir-fry, toss them with sesame oil and salt for a Japanese side dish, or even make Korean bean sprout pancakes.

 I hope you enjoy this tutorial on how to grow your own bean sprouts at home!
+So many of you have been asking me how to grow mung bean sprouts so I hope this recipe helps.
 Let me know if you tried it and what recipes or ingredients you want to see me cover next.